-- 1. If Desc is undefined, then return false. - 2.
-If both Desc.[[Getter]] and Desc.[[Setter]] are absent, then return false. - 3.
+- 1. If Desc is undefined, then return false. - If Desc.[[Getter]] and Desc.[[Setter]] both have the value Unspecified, then return false.
+2. - 3.
 Return true.

-8.10.2 IsDataDescriptor ( Desc )
+8.10.2 IsDataDescriptor (Desc)

 When the internal IsDataDescriptor function is called with property descriptor Desc the following steps are taken: